Ziad-I/GSOC-24-Web-UI-Integration-for-Bonsai/README.md

 ## Week 8 (July 24th to July 30th)

 - Add drawings page to web UI that shows drawings/sheets
-- Add a footer to IFC Data and Gantt chart pages that shows the Blenderbim version
+- Add a footer to IFC Data and Gantt chart pages that shows the BonsaiBIM version
 - Add a connected blender list that shows connected blenders to the current web UI

 Merged in [PR #5103](https://github.com/IfcOpenShell/IfcOpenShell/pull/5103)